WA could get millions in federal salmon recovery dollars

 Over the years, about 85% of the “vital estuary habitat” in the Snohomish River delta was disconnected, primarily for agriculture.
 That accounts for the potential loss of up to 1.6 million Chinook smolt annually, according to a 2020 report by the Northwest Treaty Tribes.

 Meanwhile, Edmonds College is getting more than $800,000 to launch a bilingual salmon habitat restoration internship program.
-Students would get hands on experience in the Stillaguamish and Snohomish watersheds.
+Students would get hands-on experience in the Stillaguamish and Snohomish watersheds.

 And help is coming to preserve and restore a massive tidal marsh at Padilla Bay, to the tune of $2.3 million.
 The goal is to restore 105 acres.